Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Layer 2 — The design tools: EDA / IP

-Every new AI chip — TPU, MTIA, Trainium, Maia, Anthropic's ASIC, every hyperscaler accelerator — starts in Cadence or Synopsys.
+Every new AI chip — TPU, MTIA, Trainium, Maia, Anthropic's ASIC — starts in Cadence or Synopsys.
 The market is a near-duopoly.
-Siemens EDA holds meaningful share but lags on AI-workload tooling.
+Siemens EDA holds meaningful share but lags on AI workload tooling.

 Cadence (CDNS)

-Catalyst: AI workload chip starts are roughly doubling.
-Every hyperscaler now designs its own silicon — every project is a CDNS deal.
+Catalyst: AI workload chip starts are roughly doubling — every hyperscaler designs its own silicon now, and every project is a CDNS deal.

-Risk: China export-control overhang (~7–10% of revenue at risk in late 2025; partly resolved, regulation remains live).
+Risk: China export-control overhang (roughly 7–10% of revenue at risk in late 2025; partly resolved, regulation remains live).

 Synopsys (SNPS)

-Catalyst: Ansys acquisition closed; integration to drive cross-sell into AI / automotive design.
-Continued AI chip design starts.
+Catalyst: Ansys acquisition closed; cross-sell into AI and automotive design.
+Continued AI chip starts.

 Risk: Same China overhang.
 Larger acquisitions to integrate.